 Compulsive eating, also called binge eating, is characterized by a strong, uncontrollable impulse to consume large amounts of food.
-In some cases, compulsive eating progresses into binge eating disorder, which is a formal diagnosis.
-In others, it occurs only at specific times, such as the days leading up to your period.
+In some cases, compulsive eating progresses into binge eating disorder (BED), which is a formal diagnosis.
+In others, it occurs only at specific times, such as during the days leading up to your period.

 Some common symptoms of compulsive eating include:

-- eating when you’re not hungry or even when you feel full
+- eating when you aren’t hungry or even when you feel full

 - frequently eating large amounts of food